armstrtw/CppBugs/README.rst

      sigma.b.herd ~ dunif(0, 100)
     }

-This mode can be converted to a CppBugs model in three steps:
+This mode can be converted to a CppBugs model in three steps.

 * define the variable space

 * implement a function which updates the deterministic variables

 * add nodes to the model and define the parameters governing the stochastic variables

 ::